bencevans/oyster-api/README.md

 ## Root Endpoint

-I ([@bencevans](https://github.com/bencevans)) run a version of this at `https://oyster-scrape-api.herokuapp.com` or `http://oyster.bensbit.co.uk`.
+I ([@bencevans](https://github.com/bencevans)) run a version of this at `https://oyster-scrape-api.herokuapp.com`.
 You're welcome to use this but I provide no warranty as to uptime or security.

 ## Authentication